wilkin547/docs.es-es/docs/visual-basic/programming-guide/concepts/async/index.md

 - <xref:Windows.Foundation.IAsyncActionWithProgress%601>
 - <xref:Windows.Foundation.IAsyncOperationWithProgress%602>

-Para obtener más información y un ejemplo, consulte [llamar a API asincrónicas en C# o Visual Basic](/windows/uwp/threading-async/call-asynchronous-apis-in-csharp-or-visual-basic).
+For more information and an example, see [Call asynchronous APIs in C# or Visual Basic](/windows/uwp/threading-async/call-asynchronous-apis-in-csharp-or-visual-basic).

 ## <a name="BKMK_NamingConvention"></a> Convención de nomenclatura